Find Affordable College Courses

 14 Yearly Graduations

 The 2nd most popular school in the country for computational science majors who are seeking their graduate certificate is Michigan State University.
 Each year, around 49,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,966 per year, while in-state graduate students, on average, pay $19,714 per year.
-For the 2020-2021 academic year, 14 graduate certificates were handed out to computational science majors at Michigan State.
-Around 14% of these students were from an underrepresented racial-ethnic group, and 29% were women.
+The average in-state tuition for full-time undergraduates is $16,930 per year, while in-state graduate students, on average, pay $20,808 per year.
+During the most recent year for which we have data, 14 people received their graduate certificate in computational science from Michigan State.
+About 52% of this group were women, and 19% were students from an underrepresented racial-ethnic group.

 #3